PROJECTS

 Project 1:

-Focus: Given the pleiotropic functions of Lcn2 in the context of cancer progression, we are investigating the roles of Lcn2 in triple negatvie breast cancer invasion and collective cell behavior using spheroid/organoid systems.
-Simultaneously, we aim to understand how Lcn2 secreted from triple negative breast cancer cells can act systemically to modify tissues to which these cancer cells can metastasize.
+Focus: Given the pleiotropic functions of Lcn2 in the context of disease progression, we are investigating the roles of Lcn2 in solid tumors using spheroid/organoid systems.
+Simultaneously, we aim to understand how circulating Lcn2 can modify tissues to to prime them for disease.

 Relevant publication: Meade et al. 2019 Oncotarget

-Mechanistic Determinants of a Multicellular Signaling Cascade in HER2-Positive Breast Cancer
+Mechanistic Determinants of a Multicellular PEAK1-Dependent Signaling Cascade

 Focus: We have identified a previously unrecognized PEAK1 pseudokinase dependent intercellular signaling program initiated within HER2-positive breast cancer associated fibroblasts (CAFs), that promotes metastasis and therapy resistance via activin-A responses in both stromal and tumor cell compartments.
-We aim to determine the spatiotemporal mechanisms by which PEAK1 governs CAF heterogeneity and intercellular activin-A signaling to potentiate stromal state changes and HER2-positive breast cancer progression.
+We aim to determine the spatiotemporal mechanisms by which PEAK1 governs fibroblast heterogeneity and intercellular activin-A signaling to potentiate disease progression.

 Relevant publication: Hamalian et al. 2021 Oncogene